Introduction To jQuery Interview Questions and Answers

 });

-We can also use your own specific character in the place of $ sign in jQuery.
+We can also use your own specific character in place of the $ sign in jQuery.

 var $j = jQuery.noConflict();